Read part two of our interview with Erika Andersen at Two Powerful Questions at the Heart of Change.

 Erika: The two questions that immediately come to mind are–and they're questions that you should ask your whole life and keep asking: “Who am I?”
 That question has deeper and deeper and deeper answers all the time.
 And in a given situation, “Is this true for me?
 Is this real for me?”
 Because I feel like lots of times, we end up doing things that aren't true for us, aren't real for us, and we don't realize that.
 We're not conscious.
 So we get into these situations where we're doing things or committed to something that really isn't good for us, isn't real for us, isn't true for us.
 We disagree with them.
 We don't support them, but we've locked ourselves into them because we didn't ask ourselves that question early on enough.

-The beautiful thing about both of those questions–“Who am I?”
-“Is this true or real for me?” –I feel like the most powerful people are the people who are cohesive.
+The beautiful thing about both of those questions is I feel like the most powerful people are the people who are cohesive.
 They are who they are all the way out.
 They are who they are, no matter who they're talking to, no matter what situation they're in.
 And I think that is powerful in a positive way.
-A great example: the Dalai Lama.
-These people really do know who they are and what's true for them, and that just shines out through their every communication, their every interaction, their every action.
+A great example is the Dalai Lama.
+These people really do know who they are and what's true for them, and that just shines out through their every communication, their every interaction, and their every action.
 If we want to be a light in the world, if we want to be powerful people in the world, we have to get very clear about who we are and what's real for us.

 What's the number one (or two or three) takeaway you'd like people to get from your most recent book, Change from the Inside Out?